Halloween Recipes – How to Bake Pumpkin Seeds

 - Sprinkle with sea salt (or regular salt if you prefer).

-- Bake for 30-40 minutes or until seeds start to turn golden brown.
+- Bake for 30-40 minutes or until seeds starts to turn golden brown.
 Do not overcook!

 - Stir pumpkin seeds every 8-12 minutes.